 While AOT compilation leads to efficient execution and faster startup, JIT compilation is slow at startup but can have higher peak performance during execution.

 Assert statements in Dart are used for debugging.
-They help in identifying logical errors during development rather than in production.
+They help identify logical errors during development rather than during production.

 The assert statement uses a boolean condition as its argument and if the boolean condition is true, then the program continues to execute.
 If the value of the condition is false, indicating that the assertion or the condition is not met, then the program terminates with an AssertionError.